The Ultimate Preparation Guide for Call Center Assessment Tests

-Here are three of the most popular assessment test sections you may be face with:
+Here are three of the most popular assessment test sections you may be faced with:

-As with many customer service roles, you will be expected to fill in a personality questionnaire.
-These tests are typically filled with a variety of workplace and behavior scenarios and you are meant to identify which items you most identify with.
+As with many customer service roles, you must fill in a personality questionnaire.
+These tests are typically filled with various workplace and behavior scenarios, and you are meant to identify which items you most identify with.

-This may be done by allowing you to judge a statement on a scale, or by having you compare two statements and choosing which is most like you.
+This may be done by allowing you to judge a statement on a scale or by comparing two statements and choosing which is most like you.

 No matter how the questions are presented, each company will be looking for roughly the same personality traits – you are a people person, you are comfortable with communication, and you can handle high levels of pressure.